 Which of These 5 Lawn Grasses is Right for Your Custom Home?June 26, 2014

 There are two primary types of grass.
-First, there is creeping grass, which includes grasses such as bluegrass, Bermuda, and more, including many warm season grasses.
+First, there is creeping grass, which includes grasses such as bluegrass, Bermuda, and more, including many types of warm season grasses.
 These kinds of grasses are generally prone to thatch, whereas bunch grasses – such as fescue, ryegrass, etc. – tend to spread from the crown of the plant, meaning that it is important to mow high in order to protect that crown and help the spread and survival of that grass.
 When choosing a specific kind of lawn grass, it’s good to know precisely what you’re getting into.

-Bermuda grass grows aggressively and is extremely resistant to weeds; if you are someone who likes to have their grass be “low maintenance” in that regard, then Bermuda may be for you.
+Bermuda grows aggressively and is extremely resistant to weeds; if you are someone who likes to have their grass be “low maintenance” in that regard, then Bermuda may be for you.
 However, Bermuda grass can sometimes invade flower beds, as the same traits that allow it to survive and spread make it sometimes problematic for gardeners.
 Bermuda’s wear-resistant, drought-tolerant nature makes it extremely hardy indeed!

 Centipede grass is, on the other hand, tough, low-growing, and low-maintenance, and absolutely flourishes in high acidic soil, especially in the deep Southern reaches of the United States.

 There are many kinds of Fescue grasses, and all are highly resistant to the cold weather that various regions in the United States can sometimes deal with.
-With a high tolerance for heat, drought, shade, and wear, Fescue grass is great in just about any capacity!
+With a high tolerance for heat, drought, shade, and wear, Fescue is great in just about any capacity!

 5. Perennial Ryegrass